Free Case Evaluation

 Waco Construction Accident Attorney

 According to the Department of Labor, Occupational Safety and Health Administration (OSHA) statistics, construction deaths account for approximately 20% of worker fatalities in the private industry.
 Construction is, undeniably, a high hazard industry.
 Construction workers are exposed to potentially fatal situations every day they are on site.
 Situations like falling from a rooftop, electrocution, or being struck by heavy equipment can lead to catastrophic injury such as brain injury and loss of limb, or death.
-If you have suffered an injury as a result of a construction accident, you may need a lawyer to help you get monetary compensation for your medical expenses and any other losses you suffer because of the accident.

 • Craft Law Firm handles cases involving catastrophic injury and death in transportation and workplace incidents.